 2. Are there any areas of your life where you are struggling to let King Jesus rule?
 How can you use the Christmas break to help refocus your life on letting Jesus be your King?

 - Even though family lines were traced through fathers, Matthew includes five women in Jesus’ genealogy.
 Three of them had immoral backgrounds (Tamar, Rahab, and Bathsheba) while another, Ruth, was a foreigner and idol worshipper before marrying into the Jewish heritage.
-We also see some ungodly kings and should remember that even the most godly men from the list like Abraham and David were guilty of famous sins.
+We also see some ungodly kings, and we should remember that even the most godly men from the list, men like Abraham and David, were guilty of famous sins.
 The point of this observation is that God’s grace overcame the family’s human sinfulness when He sent Jesus to this earth, just as His grace can still overcome our sinfulness today.

-- Matthew skips several generations and names, which seems strange to us but was considered an acceptable form of shorthand (think Cliff’s notes) for ancient Jews.
+- Matthew skips several generations and names, which seems strange to us but was considered an acceptable form of shorthand (like using Cliff’s notes today) for ancient Jews.
 The biggest gap is from the time of Joshua and Judges to the time of King David (verses 4-6), but there are also a few missing kings in verses 7-11.
 We must trust that the Holy Spirit inspired Matthew to include enough names to prove that Jesus was a rightful Jew (“Son of Abraham”) and our rightful King (“Son of David”).